Mark Olver (ice hockey): Professional

 On March 30, 2010, after a three-year collegiate career with the Wildcats, Olver was signed by the Avalanche to a two-year entry-level contract.
 Continuing his 2009–10 season, he was immediately assigned to AHL affiliate, the Lake Erie Monsters, on an amateur try-out contract.
 In his professional debut, Olver scored his first pro goal in a 3-1 victory over the Peoria Rivermen on April 1, 2010.
 In 6 games, Olver posted 2 goals to finish the year with the Monsters.

 After four seasons within the Avalanche organization, as a restricted free agent, Olver opted to sign his first European contract, agreeing to a one-year deal with the HC Sochi for their inaugural 2014–15 season in the Kontinental Hockey League on May 27, 2014.
 Due to injury he played only one game for HC Sochi.

 On July 17, 2015, Olver left Sochi as a free agent to sign a one-year contract with Swiss club, Kloten Flyers of the National League A. Olver began the 2015–16 season with the Flyers, appearing in just 8 games and contributing 3 points before opting to terminate his contract in order to play alongside older brother Darin in Germany with Eisbären Berlin of the DEL on October 28, 2015.

 After one season in Berlin, Olver opted to return to North America as a free agent.
 He later signed a one-year deal with the Arizona Coyotes' new AHL affiliate, the Tucson Roadrunners on August 17, 2016.
 In the 2016–17 season, Olver amassed 6 goals and 17 points in 41 games with the Roadrunners before he was loaned to another AHL club, the Bakersfield Condors, on March 6, 2017.
 He appeared in just 9 games with the Edmonton Oilers affiliate, contributing 3 assists to complete the year.

 As a free agent, Olver opted for a second stint in Germany, returning to Eisbären Berlin.
 He agreed to a one-year deal on July 11, 2017.

-Following four seasons in Berlin, Olver left as a free agent and was signed to a one-year deal with Kölner Haie on July 27, 2021.
+Following four seasons in Berlin, Olver left as a free agent and signed a one-year deal with Kölner Haie on July 27, 2021.
 In the 2021–22 season, Olver added a veteran presence to the forward group and recorded 7 goals and 20 points through 42 regular season games.
 On April 21, 2022, he agreed to a one-year contract extension to continue with Kölner Haie.

+After ten seasons abroad, Olver opted to return to North America and extend his professional career, agreeing to a contract with the Idaho Steelheads of the ECHL on September 24, 2024.